cltWilly/mcsrr-widget/README.md

 Built with [Next.js 14](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/)

-## 📝 Known Issues

-- Large match histories may take longer to load on initial widget generation

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.